-- Whenever an appreciable volume of blood has been collected, a donor cat should be put on an intravenous fluid drip for a up to several hours, to help replace the fluid that has been lost and maintain blood volume and blood pressure.
-Usually a catheter will be placed in a front leg to administer the initial sedation and also to allow for the intravenous fluids to be given.
+- Whenever an appreciable volume of blood has been collected, a donor cat should be put on an intravenous fluid drip for up to several hours, to help replace the fluid that has been lost and maintain blood volume and blood pressure.
+Usually, a catheter will be placed in a front leg to administer the initial sedation and also to allow for the intravenous fluids to be given.

 Common questions and concerns

 So long as cats are considered to be suitable for use as donors, and have been thoroughly assessed prior to being used (according to the criteria outlined above), and so long as all necessary precautions are undertaken, the risks to a donor cat are low, and providing blood for a recipient cat may genuinely be a life-saving procedure.
 However, with any intervention such as blood donation, small risks remain despite undertaking all appropriate precautions.

 It is important not to rush into the decision to volunteer your cat to donate blood – you must be comfortable with what is going to happen, and confident that all the necessary precautions are being taken.
 Discuss everything with your vet, and ask them to explain anything you are unsure about.

 International Cat Care’s veterinary division (the International Society of Feline Medicine) has produced guidance for veterinary surgeons and veterinary nurses on blood transfusions.
 If your vet has not already seen this, it may be a good idea to refer them to it:

 - Practice pointer – Feline blood transfusions: practical guidelines for vets